-The other incident I remember was in the milling section.
-Can you remember anyone what a shaper is ?
+The other incident I remember was in the Milling section.
+Can anyone remember what a shaper is?
 Well it is probably the most boring machine ever to work on.
 It monotonously shaves across a lump of metal, with a rhythmical thump sending all and sundry to sleep.
 No, I didn’t fall asleep, as you may have thought, it was worse.
-These things have a ¾ drive on the side that spins constantly when the machine is running.
-I in my slumber thought it would be a good idea to press my leg against it, upon which it grabbed my boiler suit.
-Let me tell you it woke me from my slumber pretty quickly, and I frantically fought to pull away.
-Thankfully with no harm done, or so I thought, only to look up and see Mr. Barras wagging his finger at me again.
+These things have a three-quarter drive on the side that spins constantly when the machine is running.
+In my slumber I thought it would be a good idea to press my leg against it, upon which it grabbed my boiler suit.
+Let me tell you, it woke me from my slumber pretty quickly, and I frantically fought to pull away.
+Thankfully, with no harm done, or so I thought, only to look up and see Mr. Barras wagging his finger at me again.

-Before I finish up there is one other memorable thing to mention.
-Dinner time.
-As you may recall the apprentice shop was not part of the main factory, but the canteen was, and like most canteens of that time, if you wanted a good meal you got there early.
-So, at 12 o’clock fifty-three apprentices made a mad dash 200 yards up the road.
+Before I finish up there is one other memorable thing to mention, dinner times.
+As you will recall the apprentice shop was not part of the main factory but the canteen was and like most canteens of that time, if you wanted a good meal you got there early.
+So at 12 o’clock fifty three apprentices made a mad dash two hundred yards up the road.
 I really don’t know why as we rarely beat the factory workers but it must have been a sight for any onlookers.

-It was a fantastic apprenticeship at Crabtree-Vickers and I was very fortunate to be awarded the apprentice of the year.
+It was a fantastic apprentice shop at Crabtree-Vickers and I was very fortunate to be awarded “apprentice of the year.”
 I was a bit peeved when I received my 0-25mm Starrett Micrometer, only to learn that the two runners up got two weeks on an outward bound course.